SyntaxeQL/syntaxe/README.md

 Object schema
 1. Extract the specified properties of each object in the array (id and login)
 2. Return objects with id less than 5 - [lt:5]
-3. For each object, rename 'login' as 'secureId' - [as:"secureId"] */
+3. For each object, rename 'login' to 'secureId' - [as:"secureId"] */
 const useCase4 = new Syntaxe();
 useCase4.data(users);